BlackVS/CTFs/r2con2020/tasks/aesthetic/README.md

 Run in debugger, set breakpoint at main (due to **subBytes** never called) and check memory.

-I tried radare2 debug but got warning %) Switching to gdb led to success:
+I tried radare2 debug but got warning to not debug (anti-debug protection?) %) Switching to gdb led to success:

 ![](img/sbox-gdb.png)